abap2UI5/docs/docs/get_started/about.md

 abap2UI5 is technically just an implementation of an HTTP handler and can be used as any other HTTP service in a productive scenario.

 ##### Launchpad
 Apps developed with abap2UI5 can be integrated into Fiori Launchpads on S/4 Systems or Build Workzone websites on SAP BTP, as well as into tiles on S/4HANA Public Cloud.
-See the Configuration section for more details.
+See the [configuration](/configuration/launchpad) for more details.

 ##### Support
 Support for abap2UI5 is provided by the community on a best-effort basis.
 If you need assistance, submit an issue or join the abap2UI5 community on Slack.